Life success begins with kindergarten.

 The Elevate grant has assisted with the cost – about $2,000 to $2,500 – to hold the early learning program at Duck Springs Elementary and Ivalee Elementary schools in Attalla, and West End Elementary in Altoona.

 “We want to make sure kids and parents are ready for school,” said Sims, who earned a degree in human development and family studies at Auburn University.
-She presented Kinder Care at West End Elementary School on Aug.
+She presented Kinder Camp at West End Elementary School on Aug.
 1, the first day of classes.

 Sims noted that kindergartners must take in so much at the beginning of school: They learn to wait their turn, stand in line, be still and listen, and find their way to the bathroom and gym.
 Teachers realize that learning new routines is stressful to kids, and the program aims to make learning easier.